gabors-data-analysis/gabors-data-analysis.github.io/_pages/errata.md

 There are a few errors we made, unfortunately.
 Fortunately, we found them, and you may review them before reading / teaching below.

-## A few major issues
+## Major errors

 ### Chapter 14 a discrepancy in numbers vs code
-It turns out that Table 14.3 and the corresponding Figure 14.7 are not right.
+Table 14.3 and the corresponding Figure 14.7 are not right.
 They are okay in relative terms, and do not disturb the storyline, but not the right ones.
 [MORE](/errata-ch14/)

+### Chapter 16 Section 16.5 Partial Dependence Plot: the plot shows average predicted y as opposed to average y
+For the diagnostics tool PDP, we sometimes erroneously say that it shows "average y,"  or it is about the "y-x relationship".
+That is not true.
+The PDP shows average predicted y (which we denote as y^), and so it is about the "y^-x relationship".
+This error is also present in Review Box 16.3.
+The detailed description of the procedure (paragraph 4) is fine, and so is Figure 16.3 and its description in the text.